Enum TerminatorKind

 Indicates the end of dropping a coroutine.

-(from the coroutines drop glue).
+Semantically just a return (from the coroutines drop glue).
 Only permitted in the same situations

-as yield
+as yield.

 Needs clarification: Is that even correct?
 The coroutine drop code is always confusing to me, because it’s not even really in the current body.